dscho/xkcd/content/comics/2025-10-15-physics-paths.md

 Cueball: Maybe this was not a well-thought-out test of my value.

-[Arrow from Panel 3 on the right labeled "Path of ruin" points to a panel with Cueball with his finger out and pointing up:]
+[Arrow from Panel 3 on the right labeled "Path of ruin" points to another panel with Cueball with his finger out and pointing up:]

 Cueball: The establishment must be ***suppressing*** my insight!